A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 In most states, real estate agents have a generic purchase agreement on file, which is drafted by a team of real estate attorneys and updated annually.
 The buyer’s agent typically prepares the document, customizing it to include a buyer’s purchase price, disclosures, contingencies, and so on.

-State/association purchase agreement: If you’re working with a real estate agent, this is likely the agreement they’ll use.
+State or association purchase agreement: If you’re working with a real estate agent, this is likely the agreement they’ll use.
 It’s a standard form based on the local real estate association’s guidelines.
-For reference, take a look at this sample purchase agreement from the New Mexico Association of Realtors.
+For reference, take a look at this sample purchase agreement from the California Association of Realtors.

-General purchase agreement: This is a shortened version of the state/association agreement.
+General purchase agreement: This is a shortened version of the state or association agreement.
 It’s typically for buyers who purchase a property without the help of a real estate agent.

 The significance of signing for the buyer:

-• They can only further negotiate the terms of the sale through the contingencies outlined in the purchase agreement.
-We’ll detail the most common contingencies in a moment.
+- They can only further negotiate the terms of the sale through the contingencies outlined in the purchase agreement.

 The significance of signing for the seller:

-• They can only leave the deal if the buyer violates the contract (e.g., the buyer does not meet agreed-to deadlines).
+- They can only leave the deal if the buyer violates the contract (e.g., the buyer does not meet agreed-upon deadlines).

-As a seller, it is very difficult to back out of a sale after both parties have signed the purchase agreement.
-Most of the “loopholes” in the purchase agreement protect the buyer, not the seller.
 So once you sign the contract, you must follow through with the sale even if you receive a more competitive offer, struggle to find a new home before closing, or simply have a change of heart.
-Without a relevant contingency or significant buyer error, you would need to fight the contract in court, which can be a drawn-out and expensive battle.
+When there’s no valid contingency or clear mistake on the buyer’s side, backing out usually isn’t simple.
+In most cases, you would have to challenge the contract in court, which can get expensive and take a long time.

 To protect your interests and assets and ensure a smooth transaction, you must clearly understand all conditions and contingencies before you sign on the dotted line.